 Personalized News Feed

-Status: draft
+Status: completed

 I consider a news channel a one-directional information exchange to me.